sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 For more information about the alert mechanism and the macros to use, refer to the [Alerts](../alerts.md) page.

 ### Authentication Settings

 #### Basic authentication header

-The **${project.name}**'s internal `OTLP Exporter` authenticates itself with the [OTLP gRPC Receiver](configure-otel.md#OTLP_gRPC) by including the HTTP `Authorization` request header with the credentials.
+The **Hardware Sentry Agent**'s internal `OTLP Exporter` authenticates itself with the _OpenTelemetry Collector_'s [OTLP gRPC Receiver](configure-otel.md#OTLP_gRPC) by including the HTTP `Authorization` request header with the credentials.
 A predefined *Basic Authentication Header* value is stored internally and included in each request when sending telemetry data.

 To override the default value of the *Basic Authentication Header*, add a new `Authorization` header under the `exporter:otlp:headers` section: